binaryphile/concorde/TUTORIAL.md

 -   loop through and process positional arguments

--   turn on strict mode, which stops execution on most errors and issues a traceback
+-   turn on [strict mode], which stops execution on most errors and issues a traceback

 -   issue a usage message and exit if option parsing returns an error